 - 2 medium onions (quartered and sliced)

 - Optional: 1 tablespoon all-purpose flour mixed with 1 tablespoon water

 Heat the oven to 325 F (165 C/Gas 3).

 Trim fat from steak.

-Season meat with salt and pepper and put on well-floured cutting board.
-Sprinkle more flour over steaks and pound with meat hammer to tenderize.
+Season meat with salt and pepper and put on a well-floured cutting board.
+Sprinkle more flour over steaks and pound with a meat hammer to tenderize.
 Continue to turn, flour, and pound until most of the flour is used.

 Heat a large, heavy ovenproof skillet or Dutch oven over medium heat.
 Add 3 tablespoons of vegetable oil to the pan.